 Because of the severity of the injuries, we were able to secure the full $100,000 policy limit from the other driver, as well as collect $250,000 from the vehicle Maridell was riding in.
 Although the total of $350,000 settlement was not a full reimbursement of what she was owed for her injuries, we had collected from every insurance policy available.
 Partner Steve Terry was then able to negotiate with Medicare and create a special needs trust so that Maridell was able to receive most of the compensation and also keep her federal government benefits, which could have been extinguished due to the large settlement.

 Partner Rich Ruohonen represented Sabina.
-She was a passenger in her husband’s vehicle when he attempted to pass a vehicle, in a legal passing zone.
-While they were still passing, a truck pulled out onto the highway causing an immediate collision.
+She was a passenger in her husband’s vehicle when he attempted to pass another vehicle while in a legal passing zone.
+While they were passing, a truck pulled out onto the highway, causing an immediate collision.

-Sabina suffered a non-dominant, left humerus fracture which required open reduction internal fixation with the use of a plate and 6 screws.
+Sabina suffered a non-dominant, left humerus fracture which required open reduction internal fixation with the use of a plate and six screws.
 The fracture caused mild radial nerve injury, resulting in ongoing pain.
-She also suffered a shoulder soft tissue injury on the same side.
+She also suffered a soft tissue injury in her shoulder on the same side.

 She incurred approximately $99,500 in medical bills and lost wages, most of it covered by no-fault.
 Sabina settled with her husband’s insurer for the policy limits of $30,000.
 The defendant offered only $85,000 to settle this case prior to trial.
 Sabina and Rich declined this ridiculously low offer and tried the case against the driver of the truck.